Written By Jacquie Bridges, Comms Manager

-To mark Māori Language Week this year, this blog post brings together some practical weather words you can use every day, along with the story of Tāwhirimātea – god of the weather.
+To mark Māori Language Week, this blog post brings together some practical weather words you can use every day, along with the story of Tāwhirimātea – god of the weather.
 Ko Tāwhirimātea te atua o te hau me ngā āwhā – Tāwhirimātea is the god of winds and storms.

 Kei te pēhea te āhua o te rangi?
 How’s the weather?

 Here’s a list of weather words you can use to describe the weather where you are.
 We hope you get to say ‘Kei te paki’ a lot!
 Click here to get help with your pronunciation from the Māori Language Commission’s website.